Effective Strategies that Accountants Can Use Starting Today to Help Clients Avoid Additional Taxation as a Result of New Tax Laws in 2015

 An important consideration with gift giving is the impact of age or health concerns on a client’s competency and ability to make informed and sounds financial decisions.
 In order to bestow gifts, clients must have sufficient competency to execute a contract under applicable state law, which is a higher standard of competency than is required to execute a will.
 If a client’s competency is questionable, it’s best to involve an attorney in assessing whether or not the client is legally competent to make such decisions.

-If a client’s competency is in question, the IRS would maintain a solid position to negate the gift and place the assets in the client’s estate in a future year when laws may not be as advantageous.
+If a client’s competency is in question, the IRS would have a strong position to negate the gift and include the assets in the client’s estate in a future year when tax laws may be less favorable.
 Family members may also challenge the gift, particularly those who feel they were shortchanged, in order to get a greater piece of the estate.
 Without the involvement of an attorney skilled in estate matters, these challenges may generate a host of issues, including family strife and accusations of malpractice.

 For clients who lack the necessary competence to give gifts, gift giving can still be an option using a durable power of attorney.
 This requires careful consideration and review, particularly in states that have strict laws governing gift-giving by an attorney-in-fact.
 These situations may require appointing a guardian of the property and having the court approve an estate plan, all of which may take more time than is available.

 If a client is considering gift giving, it’s best to act sooner rather than later.
-Recommended actions include revising a revocable trust or implementing power of attorney with broad gift-giving powers, including the ability to create trusts, so that year-end estate planning steps can be applied in a timely manner.
+Recommended actions include revising a revocable trust or executing a power of attorney with broad gift-giving powers, including the power to create trusts, so that year-end estate planning steps can be implemented in a timely manner.